 You see my point.
 It kind of makes us see things just a little differently, doesn’t it?
 It did me, and I hope sharing it will do the same for you.
 Oh, I know we all crave parental approval, but this is the ultimate and eternal parental approval—far more significant and enduring.

 And so I walk away, carrying this revelation with me.
 As I move through my actions and deeds and even my thoughts, I’ll be asking myself that deeper question often in planning what I can plan in my life.
-I think there is much to be learned in the responses.
+I think there is much to be learned and gained in the responses.